Aaron Donald: 2018: Second Defensive Player of the Year Award and Super Bowl LIII

-2019 season
+2019

 During Week 3 against the Cleveland Browns, Donald recorded his first sack of the season on Baker Mayfield in the 20–13 road victory.
 However, six days after the game, he was fined $21,056 for a roughing the passer hit on Mayfield.
-Three weeks later against the San Francisco 49ers, Donald sacked Jimmy Garoppolo twice in the 20–7 loss.
+Three weeks later against the 49ers, Donald sacked Jimmy Garoppolo twice in the 20–7 loss.
 In the next game against the Atlanta Falcons, Donald recorded a strip sack on Matt Ryan and recovered the football in the 37–10 road victory.
-During Week 11 against the Chicago Bears on Sunday Night Football, Donald recorded two sacks, four tackles, and a pass defensed in a 17–7 victory, earning NFC Defensive Player of the Week honors.
+During Week 11 against the Bears on Sunday Night Football, Donald recorded two sacks, four tackles, and a pass defensed in a 17–7 victory, earning NFC Defensive Player of the Week honors.
 During Week 16 against the 49ers, he sacked Garoppolo 1.5 times during a 34–31 road loss.
 Donald was selected for the 2020 Pro Bowl after finishing the 2019 season with 48 tackles, 12.5 sacks, two pass deflections, two forced fumbles, and a fumble recovery in 16 games and starts.
 He earned First Team All-Pro honors.
 He was ranked third by his fellow players on the NFL Top 100 Players of 2020.

-2020 season
+2020: Third Defensive Player of the Year Award

-In the season-opener against the Dallas Cowboys on Sunday Night Football Donald recorded his first sack of the season on Dak Prescott during the 20–17 win.
+In the season opener against the Cowboys on Sunday Night Football, Donald recorded his first sack of the season on Dak Prescott during the 20–17 win.
 Two weeks later against the Buffalo Bills, he recorded two sacks on Josh Allen, one of which was a strip sack that he later recovered during the 35–32 road loss.
 During Week 5 against the Washington Football Team Donald recorded four sacks during the 30–10 road victory.
 He was named the NFC Defensive Player of the Week for his performance.
 Three weeks later against the Miami Dolphins Donald recorded a strip sack on rookie quarterback Tua Tagovailoa on Tagovailoa's first career passing attempt during the 28–17 road loss.
-In Week 12 against the San Francisco 49ers Donald recorded a sack on Nick Mullens and forced a fumble on running back Raheem Mostert that was recovered and returned by teammate Troy Hill for a touchdown during the 23–20 loss.
+In Week 12 against the 49ers, Donald recorded a sack on Nick Mullens and forced a fumble on running back Raheem Mostert that was recovered and returned by teammate Troy Hill for a touchdown during the 23–20 loss.

 Donald was selected for the 2021 Pro Bowl.
 He earned First Team All-Pro honors.
-In the Wild Card Round of the playoffs against the Seattle Seahawks, Donald sacked Russell Wilson twice during the 30–20 win.
+In the Wild Card Round of the playoffs against the Seahawks, Donald sacked Russell Wilson twice during the 30–20 road victory.
 On February 6, 2021, Donald was named 2020 NFL Defensive Player of the Year for the third time in four years.
 He was ranked second by his fellow players on the NFL Top 100 Players of 2021.